senecajs/seneca-in-practice/problems/client/problem.md

 client for the pattern defined in the previous exercise.
 The client must add the number passed as parameters (use `process.argv`) and print out the result using `console.log`.
 Keep in mind that process.argv are passed as string so you might want to transform them into numbers and that the first parameter will be on position 3 of argv.

-Remember also to require math module using:
+Remember also to require the module with the sum of the previous step (you can rename it "math") using:

 ``` javascript
 var seneca = require('./math')